 Nineteenth Amendment is a unique platform where designers can create and sell their work at a pre-order policy.
 Shoppers can place an order to buy an item at a pre-purchase price.
 They provide shoppers access to exclusive fashion items, made just-in-time, and at a major discount.
 All the orders are manufactured on demand with partner manufacturing facilities across the US and Puerto Rico.
 Their proprietary technology makes this business model possible.
 They emphasize on reduction in inventory costs for quick-turn production and on-demand retailing.
 With the presale model, there is no waste and the designers don’t get stuck with inventory they can’t sell.
 This makes Nineteenth Amendment ethical, sustainable, efficient, and all-around unique fashion.
 They have 4 different plans for designers to choose from depending on their personal requirements.

 ASOS Marketplace launched in 2010 with just 20 sellers and since then it has become the leading online platform for independent brands and vintage boutiques.
 Today, they have over 800 online boutiques from all over the world, with a wide selection of clothes, shoes, and accessories, for both men and women.
 A 10% selling fee applies for each item sold, with no listing fees or pricing menus.
-Boutique owners pay £50 per month (which includes being given an account manager by ASOS, the ability to customize a storefront and a premium listing on Marketplace) and a 15% fee on each sale.
-The Marketplace has also proven to be pivotal in unearthing new design talent for the ASOS website.
+Boutique owners pay £50 per month (which includes being given an account manager by ASOS, the ability to customize a storefront and a premium listing on Fashion Marketplace) and a 15% fee on each sale.
+The Fashion Marketplace has also proven to be pivotal in unearthing new design talent for the ASOS website.
 It is especially a great platform for smaller vintage brands.

 Carnet De Mode

 Carnet de Mode is an international marketplace which provides ‘unique’ selection of fashion items.
-It was started in Paris and talented designers present their ready-to-wear and accessory collections—garments, shoes, leather goods and jewelry with this marketplace.
+It was started in Paris and talented designers present their ready-to-wear and accessory collections—garments, shoes, leather goods and jewelry with this fashion marketplace.
 CDM has set out to solve the problem of finance for production, as well as communication and marketing.
 Most emerging designers don’t have an online presence or an e-shop and customers don’t have access to them and can’t find original and unique pieces.
 CDM is solving this by offering designers a platform that gives them a customized online shop to present their collections.
 It is also offering to manage the sales and logistics for designers worldwide.
 They provide a risk- free model and only take a commission on the sales they bring to you on Carnetdemode.com.
 The setup, e-shop, and exposure are free.

 Lyst is a global fashion search engine which is bringing together 5 million products from the world’s 12,000 best brands.
 It was the first to launch a universal cart in the fashion industry, which enabled shoppers to check out from multiple retailers in a single, unified checkout.
 It has a huge selection of brands and buyers can find a 10$ dress to a $30,000 dress on Lyst.
 They use extensive data to help the fashion industry discover key insights about shopping trends.
 Buyers can search for designers, products, colors, and specific search terms to find exactly what they are looking for on the website.
 In order to get featured on the website, there are a set of requirements that a brand has to comply with.
 Brands can apply directly on their website and their team will take care of it further.

-Poshmark is another marketplace where people can buy and sell fashion products from boutiques or their own closets.
+Poshmark is another fashion marketplace where people can buy and sell fashion products from boutiques or their own closets.
 The marketplace has made a community of 4 million sellers over the years.
-It is a widely used marketplace and the company has recently paid out $1 billion to its community of sellers.
-Poshmark is actually similar to social media websites and has a community feel to it.
+It is a widely used fashion marketplace and the company has recently paid out $1 billion to its community of sellers.
+Poshmark is actually similar to Social Media Marketing Agency websites and has a community feel to it.
 You like, share, follow; and the more you engage, the more likely you are to make sales.
 To be able to list your products, you will have to download the app, set up a virtual shop, add pictures and prices.
 Once you make a sale they will provide you with a pre-paid, pre-addressed label ready to be put on the box.
 You just have to drop it off at a USPS mailbox or even have it picked up for free from your home.
 They have made the shipping process easy, and Poshmark also collects data on shoppers to offer personalized suggestions, and individual stylists to make fashion recommendations.

 7. eBay & Amazon

 eBay and Amazon are the pioneers of online shopping.
-They were the first few marketplaces that were launched. eBay, is not just for buying or selling but also reselling second-hand products.
+They were the first few online fashion marketplaces that were launched. eBay, is not just for buying or selling but also reselling second-hand products.
 With the help of eBay integrator, you can also auction goods across 30 countries.

 In fact, Sophia Amoruso, the CEO of NastyGal started her vintage/thrift shop on eBay in 2006 and had 550,000 customers.
 She later went on to have a full-fledged brand ‘NastyGal’ and her revenue skyrocketed from $223,000 in 2008 to $23 million in 2011.
 She even wrote a book about how she started with a small online shop on eBay and went on to become an established brand.
 Her success story was also turned into a TV show on Netflix.

-Amazon, on the other hand, started as an online bookstore and now the marketplace sells everything from fashion to home decor to everyday essentials.
+Amazon, on the other hand, started as an online bookstore and now the clothing marketplace sells everything from fashion to home decor to everyday essentials.